Samuelomondi/TradeAlertsPro/README.md

     npm run dev
     ```

 The application will be available at [http://localhost:9002](http://localhost:9002).
-When you first open the app, you will be prompted to enter your API keys.
+Once the app is running, navigate to the **App Settings** page from the main menu to enter your API keys.

+### Setting up Telegram Notifications

+1. Start a chat with the **TradeAlert** bot on Telegram: [@vibecodefxbot](https://t.me/vibecodefxbot).
+2. Use another bot like `@userinfobot` to find your personal Telegram User ID.
+3. Copy this ID and paste it into the **Telegram Chat ID** field in the app's settings.

 ## How It Works